Joshua Jackson: Personal life

 Jackson was in a relationship with Dawson's Creek co-star Katie Holmes during the first two seasons of the show's run.
 Holmes said that Jackson was her first love.

 From 2006 to 2016, he was in a relationship with German actress Diane Kruger.

-Jackson began a relationship with British actress Jodie Turner-Smith in 2018.
-They married in December 2019 and have a daughter, born April 2020.
+Jackson began a relationship with actress Jodie Turner-Smith in 2018.
+They married on August 18, 2019.

+On April 13, 2020, the couple welcomed their daughter.
+In October 2023, it was revealed that Turner-Smith had filed for divorce from Jackson.
+In May 2025, it was reported that the couple had reached a divorce settlement.

+In December 2023, Jackson and fellow actor Lupita Nyong'o confirmed they were dating.
+In October 2024, Nyong'o announced they were no longer together.

-He owns his childhood home in Topanga, California.
-He previously lived in Wilmington, North Carolina, where Dawson's Creek was filmed; and in New York, where Fringe filmed its first season.
+Jackson owned his childhood home in Topanga, California.

+In 2025, the house burned down during the Palisades Fire.
+He previously lived in Wilmington, North Carolina, where Dawson's Creek was filmed, and in New York City, where Fringe filmed its first season.
 In 2009, he moved back to Vancouver to shoot four seasons of the show before the last episode was aired on January 18, 2013.

-Jackson is a fan of the Vancouver Canucks hockey team.
-He was arrested on November 9, 2002, at a Carolina Hurricanes hockey game in Raleigh, North Carolina, after a quarrel with a security guard.
-He was charged with assault, affray, and public intoxication and disruption, having a 0.14 blood alcohol content.
-Prosecutors agreed to dismiss the assault charge, and Jackson agreed to attend an alcohol education program and perform 24 hours of community service in order to have the remaining charge dropped.